haakonaareskjold/FreeChampionRotations/CHANGLOG.md

 ## All notable changes to this publication will be documented in this file.

+### 1.4.2 - 01/04/2020

+* Refactored class code, removed constants and replaced with env variables for current patch

 ### 1.4.1 - 31/03/2020

 * Added php built-in function for setting timezone to Europe/Berlin, DST should follow accordingly